THIS

 Is Italy welcoming to same sex couples?

-The answer is, it depends - the current government in Italy is viewed as taking measures that disempower same-sex couples, however many LGBTQ citizens in Italy feel safe and welcomed in their communities.
+The answer is, it depends - the current government in Italy is viewed as taking measures that severely disempower same-sex couples, however many LGBTQ citizens in Italy feel safe and welcomed in their communities.
 We’ve spoken with local LGBTQ friends who shared that they feel most comfortable in Italy’s largest cities, as small towns and rural areas can still feel “old-fashioned”.
 We take safety seriously, please share any concerns with your travel designer, we’d be happy to explore this issue in depth with you.

 We partner with local guides, drivers, and experts, many who are part of the LGBTQ community, and we encourage travelers to learn about current politics and social issues by engaging in dialogue with locals.